 In 1950, an unassuming audio engineer named Peter J. Baxandall won a $25 dollar watch for an innovative treble & bass circuit design.
 64 years later, Goodhertz brings you Tone Control.

-Designed with the his original circuit in mind, Tone Control refines and expands the classic tone stack, creating a gorgeous, buttery-smooth equalizer with enough versatility for every track in your mix.
+Designed with his original circuit in mind, Tone Control refines and expands the classic tone stack, creating a gorgeous, buttery-smooth equalizer with enough versatility for every track in your mix.

 There are lots of EQ plugins out there, and almost every DAW now includes a basic parametric equalizer — so why make another EQ?
 Because Tone Control enables you to get the tone you’re after, better & faster.